filecoin-project/FIPs/FIPS/fip-xxxx.md

 ## Abstract

 The current Filecoin consensus mechanism only provides probabilistic finality.
-To simplify client implementations and provide some form of determinism, the protocol also includes a soft finality threshold, whereby miners at round _N_ reject all blocks that fork off before _N-900_.
+To simplify client implementations and provide some form of determinism, the protocol also includes a soft finality threshold, whereby miners at round $N$ reject all blocks that fork off before $N-900$.
 This finalization delay of 900 epochs (7.5 hours) hinders user experience and limits applications built on Filecoin.

 We specify a mechanism for fast finality with the F3 component.
 F3 is expected to finalize tipsets within tens of seconds during regular network operation, compared to the current 900-epoch finalization delay.
 It does so by leveraging GossiPBFT, an optimally resilient partially synchronous BFT consensus protocol, which runs in parallel with the current protocol, taking EC tipsets as input and providing finalized prefixes as output.
-EC’s fork choice rule is modified never to select away from the F3-finalized chain.
+EC's fork choice rule is modified never to select away from the F3-finalized chain.

 ## Change Motivation

 * The long time to finality on Filecoin mainnet restricts or severely affects applications built on Filecoin (e.g., IPC, FVM, Axelar, Wormhole, Glif, …).
-* Even though applications on Filecoin can set a lower finalization time than the built-in 900 epochs, delayed finalization for important transactions will require tens of minutes with a longest-chain protocol like Filecoin’s Expected Consensus (EC).
+* Even though applications on Filecoin can set a lower finalization time than the built-in 900 epochs, delayed finalization for important transactions will require tens of minutes with a longest-chain protocol like Filecoin's Expected Consensus (EC).
 * Long finalization times also affect exchanges, by imposing a long confirmation period (often more than 1 hour) for users managing their FIL assets, and bridges, which face extended wait times for asset transfers.
 * Bridging to other systems is not currently fast, safe, and verifiable.